-Search by personal author, corporate author, title of book, title of periodical, keyword(s) that might be found in a title, subject heading, or call number.
+Use Books and Media (online catalog) to search by personal author, corporate author, title of book, author/title combination, title of periodical, keyword(s) that might be found in a title, subject heading, or call number.

 Authors may be individuals, organizations, or corporate entities.
 For personal authors enter surname, first name.
 Examples: Elliott, J.H.
 Ignatius of Loyola, Saint, 1491-1556.
 Cervantes Saavedra, Miguel de, 1547-1616.
 Hakluyt Society.